 Unit Holders need to tell us if their prescribed investor rate changes or if they cease to be a New Zealand resident, as the rate for non-residents is 28%.
+The Inland Revenue may also tell us to update your PIR if their records indicate a change is required, in which case we will update your PIR and let you know.

-If the advised prescribed investor rate is lower than your correct prescribed investor rate, you may need to pay any tax shortfall, interest and penalties.
-From 1 April 2020, if the advised prescribed investor rate is higher than your correct prescribed investor rate, any overpayment of PIE tax may reduce your income tax liability for that income year and may give rise to a tax refund.
+If the rate applied to your PIE income is lower than your correct PIR you will be required to pay any tax shortfall as part of the income tax year-end process.
+If the rate applied to your PIE income is higher than your PIR any tax over-withheld will be used to reduce any income tax liability you may have for the tax year and any remaining amount will be refunded to you.
 If a Unit Holder has chosen the 0% rate or is a trust and has chosen a rate other than 28%, a Unit Holder should be able to claim a credit for any tax paid on PIE income allocated.